 This keto-approved cinnamon roll recipe means you don’t have to settle for a life without these spirals of joy.

-The best part is this recipe even includes a keto-safe frosting to further the authentic taste sans carbs and sugar.
+The best part: This recipe even includes a keto-safe frosting for authentic taste without carbs and sugar.
 If you don’t have it handy, you can replace the stevia in the frosting with other keto-approved sweeteners like monk fruit sweetener.

-You’ll only need to budget for 10g of fat, 10g of protein and 4g of net carbs per roll.
+You’ll only need to budget for 10 grams of fat, 10 grams of protein and 4 grams of net carbs per roll.

 #2: Ooey Gooey Keto Almond Flour Brownies